openpnp/openpnp/Your-First-Pull-Request.md

 [Pro Git, written by Scott Chacon and Ben Straub](https://git-scm.com/book/en/v2) is the best way to learn more about Git.
 It covers everything we've learned here and expand on each thing so that you can really understand what is happening.

+[Github Bootcamp](https://help.github.com/categories/bootcamp/) is a great way to learn more about Github.